TAKING SOCIAL RESPONSIBILITY SERIOUSLY

 ‘Supporting Heritage, Creating Opportunity, Embracing Social Responsibility’

+Embracing social responsibility and making a difference is a key objective of the MSHS project.
+The Project Trustees acknowledge profoundly the wide-ranging impact that COVID-19 and other World events have had on emotional well-being and Mental Health.
 We understand that the impact is diverse, including bereavement and loss issues, isolation and loneliness, or exacerbation of previously well-managed Mental Health conditions.
 There are other challenges too present in the local area resulting from loss of employment and services, as well as personal challenges experienced by members of our community due to ageing or physical and mental health issues.

 We believe that we have the commitment, the environment, and the skills to support volunteers to benefit from their involvement in the project.
 We aim to promote greater inclusivity and diversity as well as inter-generational opportunities.

-The role Heritage plays in social inclusivity is discussed on the Heritage page, and it is those aspects and characteristics we will use to promote social interaction and psychological well-being.
+The role Heritage plays in social inclusivity is discussed on the ‘Heritage’ page, and it is those aspects and characteristics we will use to promote social interaction and psychological well-being.